wp-plugins/codepeople-post-map/readme.txt

 *   Options: This setting allows you to select which map controls should be available.
 *	Display the get directions link: Displays a link in the infowindow to get the directions to the point (available only in the premium version of plugin)
 *	Display a link to Google Maps: Displays a link in the infowindow to load the point directly on Google Maps.
+*	Display a link to Street View: Displays a link in the infowindow to display the street view in the specific point.
 *   Enter the number of points on the post / page map: When the Google maps are inserted into a post, points that belong to the same categories will be shown on the same Google map.
 This option allows you to set the number of points to be shown.
 When the Google maps are inserted into a template that allows multiple posts this option does not apply.
+*   Allow stylize the maps: Allows to define a JSON object to stylize the maps.
 *   Highlight post when mouse hovers over related point on map:  When the Google maps are inserted into a template that allows multiple posts,  hovering the mouse over one of the points will highlight the associated post through assignment of a class in the next setup option.
 *   Highlight class: Name of the class to be assigned to a post to highlight when the mouse is hovered over the point associated with that post on the Google map.
 *   Use points information in search results: Allows search in the points information ( Available only in the premium version of plugin )